kylebell432/Creating-Virtual-Machines-in-Azure/README.md

 <img width="542" height="298" alt="image" src="https://github.com/user-attachments/assets/a9f31269-a937-44e5-82cf-ede86d603bfc" />

-Once you VM is create of use it open remote desktop and put the public ip address that you VM has.
+Once your Virtual machine is create to use it open remote desktop and put the public ip address that you VM has.
 After using the username and password you created you should be able to use the AM like a normal computer.
 </p>
 <br />